theNewDynamic/minjinlee.com/_landing_pages/about.md

 From 2007 to 2011, Min Jin lived in Tokyo, Japan where she wrote *Pachinko* (February 2017).
 She lives in New York City with her family.

+On January 24, 2017, Min Jin became the Champion of the Literary Death Match (Brooklyn—Episode 8), and she just may have to wear her medal every day.
+It was the most fun she ever had being scared to death.

 *photo copyright 2016 Elena Seibert*